 The Victorian Forts Network was established by the Palmerston Forts Society in early 2022 as an informal grouping of “Those involved in the operation of Victorian Forts for the public good”.

 The Network has a mixture of physical and Zoom meetings with the physical ones also including a Zoom element for those are not able to travel to the meeting.
-Past meetings have been hosted by Royal Armouries Fort Nelson and by Nothe Fort.
+Past meetings have been hosted by Royal Armouries Fort Nelson, Nothe Fort and Fort Purbrook.

-Membership is currently limited to forts in the UK and one in the ROI but we expect to soon welcome members representing overseas British-heritage fortifications of the same period.
+Membership is currently dominated by forts in the UK but includes a number of sites in the ROI, Malta and New Zealand.
+We expect to soon welcome members representing overseas British-heritage fortifications of the same period.

 If you are not in the network and think that you should be, then get in touch with us at: enquiries@palmerstonfortssociety.org.uk